 Along the coast of the ritzy community of Bal Harbour runs the Bal Harbour Beach.
 The winding walking and bike trail features towering palm trees scattered throughout and leads to the area pier, which acts as a host to fisherman and photographers alike.
 You can walk this beautiful beach for miles, eventually ending up at South Beach.
 Just don’t forget your sunnies and a water bottle — it’s quite a trek.

 When you’re ready to head inland for a stroll, take the time to explore the beautiful Miami Design District.
 What started as an art and fashion district created by native Miami entrepreneur Craig Robins over 15 years ago now holds some of the most elite shops and galleries.
-Be sure to visit St. Roch Market, which is home to local favorites like SweetBlendz, a go-to for delicious smoothies, salads, acai bowls, and cold-pressed juices, and Chef Chloe and The Vegan Cafe, a shop famous for their vegan cakes that taste (and look) too good to be true.
+Be sure to visit St. Roch Market, which is home to local favorites like SweetBlendz, a go-to for delicious smoothies, salads, acai bowls, and cold-pressed juices, and https://miami.strochmarket.com/chef-chloe-and-the-vegan-cafe, a shop famous for their vegan cakes that taste (and look) too good to be true.
 When you’ve finished wandering the district, make sure to stick around for the free concert series hosted every Friday in the Palm Court.

 Tucked just north of Coconut Grove are the magical Vizcaya Museum & Gardens.
 Though this walk isn’t free, it’s worth the $22 to roam the halls of the 100-year-old building lined with marble floors, hand-painted ceilings, and antique furniture.
 After you’ve explored the mansion, head outside to the 43-acre garden filled with sculptures, fountains, and mazes.
 Complete with a terrace looking over the bay and an old shipwrecked party boat, you’ll feel miles away from Miami.